q3769/conseq4j/README.md

 This is more on the business rule level.
 Sometimes preventative measures for messaging order preservation are either not possible or not worthwhile to pursue.
 By the time the consumer receives the messages, things can be out of order already.
-E.g., when the messages are coming in from independent producers and sources, there may be no guarantee of correct ordering in the first place.
+E.g. when the messages are coming in from independent producers and sources, there may be no guarantee of correct ordering in the first place.
 In such cases, the message consumer's job would be to detect and make amends when things do go out of order, by applying business rules to restore the proper order.